ExchangeUnion/docs/User Guide.md

 # Tips 'n Tricks

 * Docker might not play nicely with a VPN your are running on the same machine.
-If you see `Failed to launch simnet environment.` Try disconnecting the VPN.
+If you see `Failed to launch simnet environment`, try disconnecting the VPN.
 * We placed `xud` & `lnd` behind TOR on default, which improves privacy and does away with the need to open ports
 * `xud ctl` allows to use an underlying client's cli:
 ```bash